Finding The Ascended Masters and Church Universal and Triumphant

 How could I, or others who joined and eventually left the teachings, change our belief, especially after many years of devotion to the masters and their guru?
 Most of the students who left and took the time to write their stories were staff members.
 Although I was on staff for a year, I was not permanent staff and did not live in the headquarters.
 I was married and continued to live apart from the church and did not experience what others did who had to obey the Guru and give over their life to her and the church.
 The first day I started on staff I was given a rule book that was two inches thick of memos and rules to read and then obey.
 It was shocking to my senses, and that was my first personal contact with what the staff members had to experience.

 The teachings of the Summit Lighthouse were complex and did contain all manner of rules, depending on what level of commitment you were involved with.
 I ran a study group out of my home in Florida for four years before I moved closer to their headquarters.
 Although we had rules, I was not strict on obeying all of them.
 We used our common sense and regulated ourselves from that place.
 For example, you were instructed not to read any other books besides the books published by the Summit Lighthouse.
 To me that was unthinkable, and thus I believed that that advice or direction was not given for me but for others.
-It simply made no sense, but for some who needed that advice it must have been given for.
+It simply made no sense, but for some who needed that advice it must have been given for them.
 But that is also dangerous ground and a way to even put aside one of the Ten Commandments because God didn't give you personally that law, and you know how to use your own common sense.
 If you pick and choose what laws you are going to obey, whether secular or religious you can quickly get into trouble.

 We were told you should attend four or five services a week.
 You were asked to tithe 10% of your income, and were committed to do so if you became an inner church member by becoming a communicate.
 There was a list of hundreds of questions you were asked when joining as a communicate, and if you answered any of them in the affirmative in that you had participated in any of the "sinful" activities enumerated in those questions, you would be given a lecture on why you had to give up that sinful practice to become a communicate of the church.
 Staff members had it much harder.
 Their diet, sex life and work schedule was all controlled by the Messenger and her direction from the "masters".
 While she controlled who they could date or not date, marry or take off time to attend funerals or weddings, they were also weighed down with the fear of making a mistake and being severely reprimanded.
 I will write more of these subjects in a future article.